jhanperera/Jekyll-Mono/_posts/2018-03-18-One-Year-Later.md

 title: One Year Later
 author: Jhan Perera
 ---
-Oh boy, its been a year since I last posted here and I lot has changed.
+Oh boy, its been a year since I last posted here and a lot has changed.

 So, 2017 started off as a normal year for me.
 Still attending school, finishing up an Android app for a friend and applying for jobs.
 A typical January for a senior in University.
 Little did I know that my life was about to change thanks to a little company called Amazon.